 What is SIP and SIP Trunking?

 SIP stands for Session Initiation Protocol.
-It's a customary signalling and dominant transmission communication sessions protocol.
+It's a customary signaling and dominant transmission communication sessions protocol.
 SIP trunking is a way to deliver voice and different, unified communications services over the web.
 It works with SIP-enabled communication systems and handsets (PBX).
 SIP trunks will be used to replace standard phone carrier services, Pots, BRI, PRIs, services.
 (ISDN, PSTN).

 What is a SIP Channel?